TorFX provides a broad selection of currencies, competitive rates, and helpful customer service. A solid choice, despite its past controversy.

 Because TorFX is a well-established service, its social media team is active in publishing news and market updates.
 This will be useful information for you if make transfers on a regular basis or run a business.

-TorFX does not have a lot of mainstream media coverage.
+TorFX does not receive a lot of mainstream media coverage.
 Any reporting on the service typically relates to market updates and other industry-related commentaries.
-Anyone who has concerns about the past of TorFX, will be happy to hear that the company has won a number of awards in the past decade.
+Anyone who has concerns about the past of TorFX will be happy to hear that the company has won a number of awards in the past decade.

 Three Time Winner, Consumer International Money Transfer Provider.Moneyfacts

 Sunday Times Fast Track 100, 2008 & 2010.Fast Track

 TorFX client account experience

 How does product design affect our TorFX review?
 Let’s take a look at its user experience.

 The TorFX website has been designed thoughtfully, with special attention being paid to user experience and functionality.
 As far as we are aware, the website is only available in English.

 A TorFX app has been developed for both Apple and Android devices.
 By using the TorFX app you can access your account at any time and use its core features; such as initiating new payments or tracking the status of in-progress transfers.